Bolivia: Evo Morales calls for new elections after OAS audit | DW | 10.11.2019

 Bolivian President Evo Morales on Sunday called for fresh elections after the Organization of American States (OAS) found grave irregularities in the October vote.

-He said the vote would take place under a reformed electoral body.
+He said the upcoming presidential election would take place under a reformed electoral body.
 Critics have accused electoral authorities of handing an outright victory to Morales despite his failure to garner enough ballots to avoid a second round vote.

 "I have decided to call for new national elections so that the Bolivian people can elect its new government in a democratic manner," he was quoted as saying.